shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Lucky

 At level 5, luck is on your side.
-Whenever a d20 is rolled within your Cast Range, you may spend 2 spell points to reroll it, and then the most recent value must be used.
+Whenever a d20 is rolled within your Cast Range, you may spend 1 spell point to reroll it, and then the most recent value must be used.
+Subsequent uses on the same roll cost an extra 1 spell point, cumulative.

 ### Happy Go Lucky